How to Open .gz and .tgz Files in Linux

 • Gzip in the Linux Landscape

 • Gzip vs. Zip: While Gzip employs the same compression algorithm as the renowned Windows utility, Zip, there’s a fundamental difference.
 Gzip compresses singular files.
-Thus, Tar is invoked first to produce a tarball, which Gzip subsequently compresses.
+Thus, Tar is first invoked to produce a tarball, which Gzip compresses.
 Conversely, Zip compresses each file before archiving them, resulting in a marginally larger archive size.
 This compression approach complicates the extraction of individual files without first decompressing the entire tarball.

 Creating & Decompressing GZ & TGZ Files in Linux

-Utilizing Gzip/Gunzip for GZ File Management
+Utilizing Gzip and Gunzip for .gz File Management

-While the Gzip and Gunzip commands can decompress GZ files in Linux, they falter when confronted with compressed Tar archives.
+While the Gzip and Gunzip commands can decompress GZ files in Linux, but they falter when confronted with compressed Tar archives.
 For instance, a TAR.GZ file, despite being a Gzip-compressed TAR archive, mandates the Tar command for decompression and file extraction.

 Compressing Files with Gzip

 Gzip facilitates the compression of individual files, producing a new GZ-extended variant while retaining the original file’s permissions and ownership.
 By default, the original file is jettisoned post-compression.
 However, this behavior is mutable.
-Let’s explore the compression of three files located in the current directory using Gzip:

 # Compress multiple files with GZIP